-This tutorial will cover the NumPy random normal function (AKA, np.random.normal).
+This tutorial will cover the Numpy random normal function (AKA, np.random.normal).

 If you’re doing any sort of statistics or data science in Python, you’ll often need to work with random numbers.
 And in particular, you’ll often need to work with normally distributed numbers.

-The NumPy random normal function generates a sample of numbers drawn from the normal distribution, otherwise called the Gaussian distribution.
+The Numpy random normal function generates a sample of numbers drawn from the normal distribution, otherwise called the Gaussian distribution.

 This tutorial will show you how the function works, and will show you how to use the function.

-If you’re a little unfamiliar with NumPy, I suggest that you read the whole tutorial.
-However, if you just need some help with something specific, you can skip ahead to the appropriate section.
-The following links link to specific parts of this tutorial:
+If you just need some help with something specific, you can skip ahead to the appropriate section with one of the following links:

-A quick introduction to NumPy
+- A quick introduction to Numpy Random Normal

-With that in mind, let’s briefly review what NumPy is.
+Let’s briefly review what Numpy is.

-NumPy is a module for the Python programming language that’s used for data science and scientific computing.
+Numpy is a module for the Python programming language that’s used for data science and scientific computing.

-Specifically, NumPy performs data manipulation on numerical data.
-It enables you to collect numeric data into a data structure, called the NumPy array.
-It also enables you to perform various computations and manipulations on NumPy arrays.
+Specifically, Numpy performs data manipulation on numerical data.
+It enables you to collect numeric data into a data structure, called the Numpy array.
+It also enables you to perform various computations and manipulations on Numpy arrays.

-NumPy random normal generates normally distributed numbers
+Numpy random normal generates normally distributed numbers

-So NumPy is a package for working with numerical data.
-Where does np.random.normal fit in?
+So Numpy is a package for working with numerical data in Python.

-As I mentioned previously, NumPy has a variety of tools for working with numerical data.
-In most cases, NumPy’s tools enable you to do one of two things: create numerical data (structured as a NumPy array), or perform some calculation on a NumPy array.
+As I mentioned previously, Numpy has a variety of tools for working with numerical data.
+In most cases, Numpy’s tools enable you to do one of two things: create numerical data (structured as a Numpy array), or perform some calculation on a Numpy array.

-The NumPy random normal function enables you to create a NumPy array that contains normally distributed data.
+The Numpy random normal function enables you to create a Numpy array that contains normally distributed data.

 Hopefully you’re familiar with normally distributed data, but just as a refresher, here’s what it looks like when we plot it in a histogram: